1jour1vin

 Wine rated (2025 guide) 91/100

 The nose is fresh and youthful, with elegant notes of white fruit.
-With aeration, more toasted aromas appear, combining toast, roasted hazelnut, and baked apple.
-The freshness returns strongly in a delicate and taut body, with a fine string of lively bubbles.
-The white fruits are still present, accompanied by notes of pine sap, warm spices, and fresh pineapple.
-Full-bodied, round, and well-balanced, with a beautiful bitter finish.
+With aeration, more toasty aromas emerge, blending toasted bread, roasted hazelnut, and baked apple.
+The freshness returns in full force in a delicate, taut body, with a fine string of lively bubbles.
+The white fruit is still present, accompanied by notes of pine sap, warm spices, and fresh pineapple.
+Full-bodied, round, and well-balanced, with a lovely bitter finish.
 Enjoy with a chicken tagine or Japanese curry.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France